About Melissa J. Gondek, Sculptor of Special Hand-Cast Gifts

 Do you accept commissions for custom or one-of-a-kind sculpture?

 I do create custom, one-of-a-kind sculpture on a limited basis.
 I've designed special anniversary gifts, pet memorials, wedding presents, and unique cake toppers, and every piece has been meaningful and special to develop.
 Because the process requires several weeks and close collaboration with the collector, I can accept only a few one-of-a-kind commissions each year.
 Contact me to inquire about my current schedule for one-of-a-kind artwork.

 I enjoy trying to foxtrot and railing against historically inaccurate fiction, although rarely at the same time

 Gets entirely too sentimental about weddings, TV shows about lost pets, and the wild bunnies living in my backyard

 Refuses to get worked up when the Capitals lose the Stanley Cup playoffs again.
-Again.Not this year!
+Again.Not last year!
 Huzzah!

 Sometimes driven to fits of hiking, but more often found contemplating the middle distance in company of my incredibly patient husband